 CAUSEE aims to uncover the factors that initiate, hinder and facilitate the process of emergence of new economic activities and organisations.
-Unlike much previous entrepreneurship research, the CAUSEE project will not put a singular focus on the 'entrepreneur(s)' but pays balanced attention to all the factors depicted in the above figure.
+Unlike previous entrepreneurship research, the CAUSEE project does not put a singular focus on the 'entrepreneur(s)' but pays balanced attention to all the factors depicted in the above figure.
 The detailed CAUSEE Questionnaires show exactly what questions have been asked.

-The CAUSEE project aims to make top quality contributions to the international research frontier, but is also expected to lead to highly relevant results for policy-makers and business founders.
+The CAUSEE project is making top quality contributions to the international research frontier, but it also yields highly relevant results for policy-makers and business founders.

 The CAUSEE project is run from the Queensland University of Technology and is designed and conducted by a team that includes some of the most highly qualified researchers in the world for conducting this type of research.

-Chief Investigators are Professor Per Davidsson and Associate Professor Paul Steffens, and the team also includes Assistant Professors Jason Fitzsimmons and Siri Terjesen.
+Chief Investigators are Professor Per Davidsson and Associate Professor Paul Steffens.

-Per Davidsson is one of the most highly recognized entrepreneurship scholars internationally and apart from his QUT professorship he holds part-time or ad hoc faculty positions with universities in China, Sweden and the US.
-Through his involvement in earlier and concurrent projects of the same kind in the US and Sweden makes him a leading expert in this type of longitudinal, start-up research.
+Per Davidsson is one of the most highly recognised entrepreneurship scholars internationally.
+His involvement in earlier and concurrent projects of the same kind in the US and Sweden makes him a leading expert in this type of longitudinal, start-up research.
 His credentials also include being a leading figure in the largest and most influential entrepreneurship policy research project in Sweden in the 1990s; receiving an honorary doctorate from Leuphana University in Germany, and chairing the 3,000 member strong Entrepreneurship Division of the (US-based) Academy of Management.

-Paul Steffens has expertise in the areas of innovation and technology commercialization, and also brings important knowledge of the Australian context to the CAUSEE leadership.
+Paul Steffens has expertise in the areas of innovation and technology commercialisation and also brings important methods expertise and knowledge of the Australian context to the CAUSEE leadership.

-International Partner Investigators are Professor Paul D. Reynolds, Florida International University, Associate Professor Ted Baker, North Carolina State University and Associate Professor Saras Sarasvathy, University of Virginia, as well as Siri Terjesen and Jason Fitzsimmons, who were at QUT at the start of the project.
-Paul Reynolds, effectively the creator of both the Global Entrepreneurship Monitor (GEM) and CAUSEE's international predecessors, is arguably the most influential researcher in the entrepreneurship policy and the world's leading authority for this type of research.
+International Partner Investigators include Professor Paul D. Reynolds, Florida International University, Associate Professor Ted Baker, North Carolina State University and Associate Professor Saras Sarasvathy, University of Virginia, as well as Siri Terjesen and Jason Fitzsimmons, who were at QUT at the start of the project.
+Paul Reynolds, effectively the creator of both the Global Entrepreneurship Monitor (GEM) and CAUSEE's international predecessors, is arguably the most influential researcher in entrepreneurship policy and the world's leading authority for this type of research.
 He was also the 2004 recipient of the International Award for Entrepreneurship and Small Business Research; arguably the highest honour achievable in this line of research.
 Saras Sarasvathy is a disciple of Nobel Prize Laureate Herbert Simon and the originator of 'Effectuation Theory', which is one of the most interesting and discussed theoretical developments in entrepreneurship research in the last decade, and will be tested through CAUSEE.

 CAUSEE stands for Comprehensive Australian Study of Entrepreneurial Emergence.
 It is a large-scale, high quality research study following the development of two categories of start-ups over time: a) those who are currently trying create a new business or move into self-employment and b) young firms, who are independent businesses which started in 2004 or later (followed in the research from 2007/8).

 Previous research shows that new business start ups are important sources of innovations, jobs and economic growth.
 We want to understand what works, and what doesn't work for new businesses in the Australian context.
 No one knows very much about how Australians go about developing new businesses, the resources they use, such as people, knowledge and money, how this varies across industries and how all this impacts the success (or otherwise) of the business.
 This information will help entrepreneurs make better decisions; educators and support organizations develop better advice and assistance, and Governments design better conditions for the creation of new businesses.

-CAUSEE has received its main funding from the two grants from the Australian Research Council, ARC.
+CAUSEE received its main funding from two grants from the Australian Research Council (ARC).
 The ARC is the Australian Government's main body for research funding.
-The grants of $455,000 and $262,000 are among the biggest given to business research and show that the ARC agree new businesses and knowledge about their development are important, and also that they have great confidence in the team of researchers behind the project.
+The grants of $455,000 and $262,000 are among the biggest given to business research and indicate that the ARC agree new businesses and knowledge about their development are important, and also that they have great confidence in the team of researchers behind the project.
 CAUSEE also has some funding ($180,000) from industry sponsors BDO-Kendalls and National Australia Bank.
 The Department of Industry funded the 2013 follow-up interviews about longer-term outcomes.
-These organisations sponsor this research because they, too, agree new businesses are important and that we need to learn more about what facilitates their development.
+These organisations sponsor this research because they, too, believe new businesses are important and that we need to learn more about what facilitates their development.
 The sponsors do not influence the contents of the surveys and do not get access to data or privileged access to results.

-The data will be used solely for the purpose of academic research.
-Only a small team of academic researchers will have access to the data, and even they will perform their analyses on data sets that do not fully identify individual businesses.
-Results will be published only as averages across all participants or for broad categories of businesses; for example industries or size classes.
+The data is used solely for the purpose of academic research.
+Only a small team of academic researchers affiliated with QUT have access to the data, and even they perform their analyses on data sets that do not fully identify individual businesses.
+Results are published only in the form of averages across all participants or for broad categories of businesses; for example industries or size classes.
 In academic tradition such overall results will be made as openly available as possible - there will be no privileged access to results for any particular interested parties.

 Businesses are started in many different ways, and many different factors contribute to the success or failure of business start-ups and young businesses.
-We want to obtain, within the scope of the project understanding of these phenomena, and this requires relatively rich information about each case.
-However, we do not ask questions that are difficult, sensitive, or require any other information than what you have 'in your head'.
+This requires relatively rich information about each case.
 The interviews comprise questions in the following general areas:

 Classifying the business: What type of business is it in terms of industry, ownership, etc.